 Translation and Meaning of: 市 - ichi

-If you've ever walked through a Japanese city, you've probably come across the kanji market in signboards, plates, or even in everyday conversations.
+If you've ever walked through a Japanese city, you've probably come across the kanji 市 (いち) on signs, plaques, or even in everyday conversations.
 This simple little word carries meanings ranging from a simple market to more abstract concepts like justice and equity.
-In this article, you will discover the etymology behind this ideogram, how it is used in daily Japanese life, and even some tips to memorize it for good.
-And if you use Anki or another spaced repetition system, you will find practical examples to boost your studies.
+In this article, you will discover the etymology behind this ideogram, how it is used in Japanese daily life, and even some tips to memorize it for good.
+And if you use Anki or another spaced repetition system, you'll find practical examples to boost your studies.

-Besides the literal meaning, appears in compound words and city names, revealing a historical connection with trade and urban organization.
-Is there a reason for this kanji to be so present in the Japanese language?
-Let's explore from its stroke to curiosities that even books often neglect to mention.
+In addition to its literal meaning, appears in compound words and city names, revealing a historical connection with commerce and urban organization.
+Is there a reason for this kanji to be so prevalent in the Japanese language?
+Let's explore everything from its stroke order to curiosities that even books often fail to mention.

 Etymology and Origin of the Kanji 市

-The kanji is formed by two radicals: , which represents a cloth or fabric, and , a stroke that suggests movement or action.
-Together, they paint the picture of a market where goods are displayed and traded — something like the fabric stalls that are still common in open-air markets today.
-This visual composition is not by chance: in ancient China, where the character originated, markets were spaces for exchanging not only products but also ideas.
+The kanji is made up of two radicals: , which represents a cloth or fabric, and , a stroke that suggests movement or action.
+Together, they paint the image of a market where goods are displayed and traded — something like the fabric stalls that are still common at open-air markets today.
+This visual composition is not accidental: in ancient China, where the character originated, markets were spaces for exchanging not just products, but also ideas.

 It's interesting to note that, while in modern Chinese 市 (shì) means "city," in Japanese the primary meaning remained related to commerce.
 This semantic difference reflects how the word was assimilated in Japan during the cultural importation period from China.
 The kanji arrived around the 5th century, bringing not only a symbol but an entire concept of social organization.